MyIntervals/emogrifier/.github/CONTRIBUTING.md

    ```sh
    git push --force
    ```
    The `--force` option is important.
-Without it, you’ll get an error with a hint suggesting a `git pull` is required:
+Without it, you'll get an error with a hint suggesting a `git pull` is required:
    ```
    hint: Updates were rejected because the tip of your current branch is behind